catamphetamine/react-phone-number-input/README.md

  * `error` — (optional) a `String` error message.

-For the full list of all possible `props` see the [source code](https://github.com/catamphetamine/react-phone-number-input/blob/master/source/PhoneInput.js).
-All other properties are passed through to the `<input/>` component.
+ * See the [full list of all accepted `props`](http://catamphetamine.github.io/react-phone-number-input/docs/styleguide/index.html#phoneinput) for the rest of them.

+ * All other properties are passed through to the `<input/>` component.

 ## Localization